ebrahimfeghhi/beyond-brainscore/README.md

 regression results.

 All results are saved to results_all/results_dataset, where dataset is specified by the user.
+The three possible datasets which were used in the paper, are pereira, fedorenko, and blank.

 ### Feature construction
 We construct all our features in the generate_activations folder.

-LLM.py contains the code used to generate features from LLMs for Blank, Fedoronko, and Pereira.
+LLM.py contains the code used to generate features from LLMs for all three neural datasets.

 LMMS_generate.py contains the code we used to generate sense embeddings using LMMS (pereira only).

-The code for syntactic embeddings will be added soon.
+Syntax.py contians the code used to generate syntactic embeddings.
+We followed a procedure that was highly similar to Caucheteux et. al (2021).
+(Periera only).

 ### Generating figures